Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 - Staple down the adjacent edge and while pulling the fabric taut, staple opposite end in place.

-- Repeat the same process to upholster the back rest, and finally
+- Repeat the same process to upholster the back rest.

 - Cover the two pieces of plywood with fabric in the same way as for upholstering the seat and back; except that as the back piece of plywood is only 1/4 inch thick, and too thin to use staples, it can be screwed in place (rather than tacked down) with tiny screws.